 You must have seen it in effect in sites like ViralNova.

-In fact, this site gets more than 100 million visitors per month and Curiosity is the prime driving factor in this site.
+In fact, this site gets over 100 million visitors per month and curiosity is the prime driving factor in this site.

-Just take a look at these post from Viralnova.
+Just take a look at these posts from Viralnova.

 Who could resist that?

 So, wear your thinking cap and think of any creative way, like these guys at Copyhacker did (it resulted in increase in click by 927%).